biobricks-ai/biobricks-okg/report/2024-01-15/report.md

 Slower query speed:

 Using Jena with `hdt-java` to load the `.hdt` files can be slow.
-This is exacerbated With the addition of `uniprot-kg` which in some cases either
+This is exacerbated by the addition of `uniprot-kg` which in some cases either

   - Takes a long time to load on server startup.
   - Crashes with OOM on server startup or during queries.